7 Things to Include in Every Board Deck

 The CEO job is lonely.
 The board meeting time represents an opportunity to discuss concerns behind closed doors and obtain input.
 The CEO should view this time as one of the key benefits of board meetings.
 The collective capability of the board is focused on improving the company.
 Take the chance to tap into this experience and knowledge.

 When prepared and delivered well, board materials help leadership teams focus on what matters and allow board members to prove their value.
-As you prepare your presentation and run your board meetings, follow the rules: be honest, support your plans and presentations with data, and most importantly, seek and solicit feedback from board members.
-Rather than loathe board meetings and seeking perfunctory sign-off, view the time as an opportunity to get the advice and investment every company needs to deliver outstanding performance.
+As you prepare your presentation and run your board meetings, follow the rules.
+Be honest, support your plans and presentations with data, and most importantly, seek and solicit feedback from board members.
+Rather than dreading the work board meeting preparation can take and seeking perfunctory sign-off, view this time as an opportunity to get the advice and investment every company needs to deliver outstanding performance.
 Our list of seven must-haves will get you most of the way there; the quality of the dialog will do the rest.